 JSC Petroenergobank.
 The Company owns 21.6% of share capital of the Bank.
-The Company has a current account with the Bank amounting to 236 million RR and 64 million RR as at 31 December 2003 and 31 December 2002 respectively.
+The Company has current account with the Bank amounting to 244 million RR and 236 million RR as at 31 December 2004 and 31 December 2003 respectively.

 LEIVO.
-The Company owns 50% of the share capital of LEIVO.
-LEIVO supplied insignificant volumes of telecommunication services to the Company in 2003 and 2002.
+The Company owns 50% of the share capital of LEIVO, the other 50% being owned by Fortum.
+LEIVO supplied insignificant volumes of telecommunication services to the Company in 2004 and 2003.

 JSC Energoinvest.
 The Company owns 100% of the share capital of ZAO Energoinvest.
 Energoinvest provided the Company with legal services during the year.
-Also, the Company granted a loan in 2002, partially repaid in 2003.
+Also, the Company granted a loan in 2002, partially repaid in 2003 and 2004.